nevendyulgerov/documents/ammo.md

     .execute();
 ```

-The code above will first execute the first chained method after 2500 milliseconds and after that it will execute the second chained method after 1500.
-Without a promise wrapping this executing the second method will be executed first.
+The code above will first execute the first chained method after 2500 milliseconds and after that it will execute the second chained method after 1500 milliseconds.
+Without a promise construct wrapping this execution the second method will be executed first.
 However, ammo.sequence governs exactly for that.
 So, with it you can create sequential chains of asynchronous methods.

 Ammo.sequence has the following options: